-We will use FIFA rules except for the following exceptions on the tabs below and the field size of course for 6v6 and 4v4.
+We will use FIFA laws of the game except for the following exceptions on the tabs below, the field size of course for 6v6 and 5v5/ 4v4, and the hand ball rule.
+We will use the previous FIFA hand ball rule where only deliberate hand balls will be called.
 Please be aware we have a very strict no fighting policy.
-Anyone that starts a fight may be banned for life from particpating in the league.
+Anyone that starts a fight or participates in a fight may be banned for life from participating in the league.
 Frequent verbal abuse or frequent dangerous play that puts players at risk will also not be tolerated and any player may be suspended or expelled from the league at any time.
 Once a player plays for a team in a particular division, that player may not play for another team in that division the rest of the season.
-The only exceptions are if one team is split into two teams so a particular division has enough teams, then the teams may double roster up to 3 players for 6v6 and up to 2 players for 4v4.
+The only exceptions are if one team is split into two teams so a particular division has enough teams, then the teams may double roster up to 3 players for 6v6 and up to 2 players for 5v5/ 4v4.
 Double rostering is not allowed in 11v11.
 Or the other exception is if a player decides to switch to another team and is given league approval by the director or assistant directors.
 That player may transfer to the new team before tournament play, but they must wait until the next game for both teams (usually a week after playing for the first team) to play for the new team.
 If there is tournament play, only players that have played during the current season are allowed to play in the tournament game.
 Rosters are subject to league approval and teams that add “ringers” in lower divisions without league approval may have their game forfeited.